tinymce/tinymce-docs/tinydrive/tinydrive-api/standalone.md

 ## Generic settings

-These settings can be passed to any of the the standalone api methods.
+These settings can be passed to any of the the standalone API methods.

 ### `token_provider`